Frequently Asked Questions

 "What is Whole Wheat’s Statement of Faith?”

-We believe that Jesus Christ is the Son of God, who came in the flesh and died for the sins of mankind.
+Whole Wheat believes that Jesus Christ is the Son of God, who came in the flesh and died for the sins of mankind.

 pexels-photo-272337 bible with pencils